funatsufumiya/godot_sharedmemory/README.md

 ***WARNING: STILL IN DEVELOPMENT, NOT READY FOR USE***

-SharedMemory addon for Godot 4.2.2 - 4.3, using [kyr0/libsharedmemory](https://github.com/kyr0/libsharedmemory).
+Shared Memory addon for Godot 4.2.2 - 4.3, using [kyr0/libsharedmemory](https://github.com/kyr0/libsharedmemory).

 ## Install